 I grew up in one of those classic British marriages and I understand both personally and professionally the impact of that life on my parents and their children.
 I don’t want that for you and more importantly I don’t want it for your children.

 We can all do better and we have science based solutions to your problems.

 A teacher of mine once told me that:

 “Marriage therapy is an incredibly difficult discipline to master.
 That’s why most therapists don’t specialise in it, in fact most therapist won’t even do it.
 And yet anyone not specialising is a dilettante.
 It is so hard to get right that if you’re not wholly focused on it you will never be very good.”

 That’s why I only do marriage therapy, I’ve been doing it for years, it’s all I do.
 There’s a reason for that.
 If marriage was easy we wouldn’t have a 52% divorce rate.
 If marriage therapy was easy we wouldn’t have a 52% divorce rate, seriously, I’m horrified by the approach lots of so called marriage therapists take.

 I started counselling in 1994 and I’ve been in private practice ever since.
 I’ve completed my intermediate certificate in counselling, my diploma in counselling and many other qualifications along the way.

 Yes I’m qualified and able to provide real solutions to real problems for real couples.

-To schedule an appointment please fill out the contact form below.
 If you have a question, you’ll find it quicker to take a look at the Frequently Asked Questions page as I’ve answered most of the common questions I get asked there.